pedroca773/pedroca773/README.md

 - 💬 Any questions you may have, feel free to ask.
 - 📫You can contact me via email, this Github page, or via phone at (15) 99152-8426.
 - 😄 Pronouns: I'm a 🥐(he/him)
-- ⚡ Fun fact: I play a ton of games on my phone and computer.
+- ⚡Fun fact: I play games on my phone and computer all the time.
+Please don't hesitate to phone me to play from anywhere.
--->